turnierplan-NET/turnierplan.NET/README.md

 This readme describes how to deploy the application using the pre-built containers or how to get a local development environment up and running.

+> 🇩🇪 The user interface is currently only available in German.

 ## Deployment

 **turnierplan.NET** comes as a pre-built container image which can be deployed with minimal configuration.
 The image is available on GitHub: [ghcr.io/turnierplan-net/turnierplan](https://github.com/turnierplan-NET/turnierplan.NET/pkgs/container/turnierplan)